A review by Nalini Haynes

 Clary and Jace are attracted to one another but there’s another boy, Alec, who likes Jace.
 Another boy likes Alec.
 Simon is in love with Clary but she thinks of him as a brother.
 Did I mention it gets complicated?

 While this might sound like a [shudder] soapie, City of Bones pulls this off well, entwining the romance with the unveiling of the supernatural underworld, threats and action sequences.
-Although the sets are green screen and occasionally it’s obvious, City of Bones is really engaging.
+Although the sets are green screen and occasionally it’s obvious (even for vision impaired me), City of Bones is really engaging.
 The sets, props and costumes (the latter two are fabulous) feature as support for sumptuous world-building, good acting, engaging characters and an epic fantasy story.

 City of Bones also passes the Bechdel Test, a simple gender test where 2 female characters talk without a male present about anything other than the men.
 Surprisingly few movies pass this simple test.
 There is girl-conflict over the men — over Jace, anyway — with Isabelle, Alec’s sister, warning Clarey off Jace.
 At first this seemed like a cliche cat-fight but Isabelle is looking out for her brother and the Shadowhunter order.